FINAL BLASTER

 screen shot screen shot

-Blast Off Final Blaster is apparently connected to the arcade game Blast Off (picture on the right) released by Namco in 1989 (itself related to Bosconian originally released in 1981).
+Blast Off Final Blaster is apparently related to the arcade game Blast Off (picture on the right) released by Namco in 1989 (itself related to Bosconian originally released in 1981).
 Although the references are not immediately obvious (despite being mentioned in the game's instruction manual), there are a couple of clues that tie Final Blaster to these early games, such as the last level of the game which takes place on planet Bosconian itself, or the unmistakable green Bosconian space stations that appears in the background as part of the fifth level's scenery.
 Final Blaster is most probably set in the U.G.S.F (United Galaxy Space Force) universe that ties Bosconian, Blast Off, Star Luster, Galaxian and several other Namco games together.
-Although the game seems to describe the events of the third Bosconian invasion, Final Blaster can't be really qualified as a direct sequel to Blast Off or Bosconian, but a different game set in the same universe.
+Although the game seems to describe the events of the third Bosconian invasion, Final Blaster can't be really qualified as a direct sequel to Blast Off or Bosconian, but as a different game set in the same universe.
 As a side note, Final Blaster also contains references to other Namco games - such as the rotating gray squares (called "Bacuras") and Nazca lines from Xevious.

 Game Staff (Copied from the end credits) :